Rotonda West, Florida: Public schools

 Rotonda West falls within the Charlotte County Public School district.
 Two schools are adjacent to the Rotonda West area: L.A.
 Ainger Middle School and Vineland Elementary School.
 The high school located near Rotonda West is Lemon Bay High School.
 Both schools have received an A from the state more than five years in a row.
 All schools are located outside of the community.

-In popular culture

-Former baseball player Reggie Jackson, appearing at a Superstars television sports competition in Rotonda in 1977, gave a derogatory opinion of the community when he excused himself from an interview for a bathroom break: "I gotta take a Rotonda," he quipped.